sbromberger/LightGraphs.jl/README.md

 ## Documentation
 Full documentation is available at [GitHub Pages](https://juliagraphs.github.io/LightGraphs.jl/latest).
 Documentation for methods is also available via the Julia REPL help system.
+Additional IJulia tutorials can be found at the [JuliaGraphsTutorials](https://github.com/JuliaGraphs/JuliaGraphsTutorials) repository.

 ## Core Concepts
 A graph *G* is described by a set of vertices *V* and edges *E*: